christc4/typesetting-examples/README.md

 # Typesetting examples

+## Why?
+Perhaps, the biggest fall from grace in computing is the death of document formatting with minimalist programs in favour of word processors.
+So as to not preach to the choir, for anyone who has accidentally stumbled upon this repository you should stop what you're doing immediately and learn some of these extensible tools.

 ## Personal examples

 Anything noteworthy are probably my larger projects, written in LaTeX, those being, [The Gospel of St. John the Divine](https://github.com/christc4/john.git) and my [Wordlist](https://github.com/christc4/words.git)